Triumph Trident 660 does the quarter mile in 12.00 seconds

 This is because the Trident requires a gear change to hit 60 mph and just hits 100 mph right at the rpm limiter in fourth gear.

-Many competitor motorcycles can hit 60 mph in first gear and 100 mph in third gear and don’t make their peak power right at the rpm limiter so have a little more flexibility when changing up a gear without the risk of impacting times too much.
+Many competitor motorcycles can hit 60 mph in first gear and 100 mph in third gear, and don’t make their peak power right at the rpm limiter, so have a little more flexibility when changing up a gear without the risk of impacting times too much.

 Triumph Trident 660 accelerates from 0-60 mph in 3.43 seconds

-If you get it right the Triumph Trident 660 will accelerate from 0-60 mph in only 3.43 seconds and 0-100 km/h at 3.56 seconds.
+If you get it right the Triumph Trident 660 will accelerate from 0-60 mph in only 3.43 seconds and 0-100 km/h in 3.56 seconds.

 You must literally kiss the rpm limiter in second gear to hit 100 km/h.
 If you change up too early, you’ll add a few unwanted tenths to your 0-100 km/h time.

 If you don’t change up at the exact right time by stretching the rpm all the way to the limiter, you’ll be more likely to be in the low four-second range for the 0-60mph and 0-100 km/h sprint.
-It’s not easy to break into the sub-four seconds on the Trident 660.

 The Triumph Trident 660 gets to 120 mph pretty briskly at which point acceleration tapers off and you are forced into a racer tuck to accelerate beyond and to its top speed

-Being a naked motorcycle and while small is a little wider than some other naked motorcycles due to the tank size width.
-Of course, there is no screen or protective fairing to cocoon the rider from the elements.
+Being a naked motorcycle and while small, is a little wider than some other naked motorcycles due to the tank width.

-Due to being a compact motorcycle this also makes it a little harder to make yourself small if you are above average height when in pursuit of a top speed attempt.
+Due to being a compact motorcycle this also makes it a little harder to make yourself small if you are above average height when in pursuit of a top-speed attempt.

 Either way, if you hold on tight enough in a decent tuck with decent conditions the Triumph Trident 660 will top out at a very respectable 127 mph.